crispinalan/talkcalendar/README.md

 ### Preferences

-* Use the Preferences section in the hamburger menu to change options.
+* Use the Preferences section in the hamburger menu to change options such as talk, talk at startup, show public holidays, use adwaita icons etc.

 ### Font